SNAS/openbmp/README.md

 ![OpenBMP High Level Flow](docs/images/openbmp-flow.png "OpenBMP High Level Flow")

 * BMP devices (e.g. routers) send BMP messages to a OpenBMP collector/daemon.
 One OpenBMP daemon can handle many routers and bgp peers, but in a large network with transit links and full internet routing tables, multiple OpenBMP daemons is recommended.
 Simply configure on the BMP device (router) which BMP server that should be used.

-* Open Daylight (ODL) controller SQL plugin with SQL <-> Yang interfaces with the OpenBMP database.
-ODL in this fashion provides an abstract view of all OpenBMP data.
+* Apache Kafka enables many applications the ability to tap into the existing BMP feeds from any number of routers.
+A single BMP feed via OpenBMP can feed data into hundreds of consumer apps, such as MySQL, Cassandra, Real-time monitors, Flat file, ELK, Apache Spark, etc.

+* Open Daylight (ODL) controller plugins can integrate Kafka feed in both parsed and RAW formats into ODL data store to enable ODL APP's/plugins, making the data available via Netconf/RESTconf.

 * Admins, Network Engineers, automated programs/scripts, etc. interact via ODL northbound interfaces to run various BMP analytics.

-* Admins, Network Engineers, automated programs/scripts, etc. can also go direct to the BMP database as needed.
+* Admins, Network Engineers, automated programs/scripts, etc. can go direct to Kafka, BMP database, RA APi's, etc.

 Supported Features
 ------------------